 (please note: some affiliate links may be used in this post)

 Founder Stephanie Devine started the Australian-based brand The Very Good Bra with a mission to create a completely zero waste bra.
 The entire bra, even the hooks, elastics (made from natural rubber), thread, and labels can be put into a home compost at the end of it’s life!
 Learn more about their materials here.

-I’m pretty impressed with what The Very Good Bra has been able to accomplish, and it’s super cool to see a brand who even tests their product’s biodegradability in a worm farm!
+What The Very Good Bra has been able to accomplish is pretty impressive – super cool to see a brand who even tests their product’s biodegradability in a worm farm!

 Chatting with Stephanie she expressed that creating a compostable bra has certainly had challenges though; sourcing materials can be very hard and often there is only one supplier of certain components like their natural rubber elastic or Cradle to Cradle certified Tencel thread.
-They also had issues with a supplier leaving out the fact that a synthetic stabilizer was added to their cotton hook & eye closures and as a result some of TVGB’s older styles have a small piece that needs to be removed before composting.
+They also had issues with a supplier leaving out the fact that a synthetic stabilizer was added to their cotton hook & eye closures.
 However seeing their transparency around the product and learning about this mistake was very refreshing and since then Stephanie has been able to develop a fully composable closure for the new styles!

 For more about TVGB and the fit, check out this post and video.

 Sustain in a US based brand, all about sustainable, natural, and skin-healthy garments.
 They make organic and plant-dyed clothes, accessories, underwear, and baby clothes.